Metrohm: History

 Metrohm was founded in 1943 in Herisau by Bertold Suhner and Willi Studer.
-At the outset, it produced measuring instruments for high-frequency technology and telecommunications.
-High-precision measuring instruments as well as radio receivers were added to its portfolio later on.
+At the outset, the company produced measuring instruments for high-frequency technology and telecommunications.
+High-precision measuring instruments as well as radio receivers were added to its product range later on.

+After World War II, the company struggled as the demand for their products decreased, since it was cheaper to buy imported radios from the US.
+Thus, Suhner decided to venture into analytical chemistry and developed a first pH meter in 1947, followed by a titrator in 1949.

 In 1947, Suhner and Studer parted ways.
 Swiss journalist and author Peter Holenstein describes how this happened in his book on the lifework of co-founder Willi Studer: In June 1947, Emil Haefely, founder of the company Emil Haefely & Cie AG, which was one of Metrohm's first customers, asked Willi Studer, whom he had known for many years, to build a prototype for a cathode-ray oscilloscope.
 This being new technology for Metrohm, Bertold Suhner opposed the idea, fearing that the development wouldn't be possible within reasonable time and budget constraints.
 Indeed, while the development of the simpler instruments in Metrohm's portfolio had never taken Studer more than a few weeks, Studer still hadn't finished the prototype after several months at the end of November 1947.
 At this point, his colleague Suhner lost all hope that the project would come to a successful conclusion.
-A break between the co-founders was the result and led Studer to leave the company at the end of December 1947.
+A break between the co-founders was the result, and led Studer to leave the company at the end of December 1947.
 From then on, Suhner ran the business by himself.
 Studer, on the other hand, went on to found his own company "Willi Studer", known as Studer today and famous for its audio equipment.